Who knew that a little seed could cause so many problems? Sesame seeds can be a very potent allergen if you have a sesame allergy.

 Foods with sesame ingredients

-Sesame is widely used in Turkish, Middle Eastern and Asian foods.
+Turkish, Middle Eastern and Asian foods often include sesame as an ingredient.
 It is also becoming increasingly popular in vegetarian and health foods to add flavour.

 Sometimes the presence of sesame is obvious.
 For example, sesame seed bars and snacks (including pasteli) or when you can see sesame sprinkled on top of s salad, bread or a hamburger bun.

-However, often it can be hard to tell if a food contains sesame, especially if it is used as an oil or paste.
+However, often it it is hard to tell if a food contains sesame, especially if it is used as an oil or paste.

 Sesame is often used in: